Trusted by Global Clients & Partners

 Argentina's upcoming Citizenship by Investment (CBI) program opens the door not only to residency and a second passport, but also to an array of personal, economic, and lifestyle advantages that set it apart from many other CBI destinations.

 The Argentine passport ranks among the strongest in Latin America, offering its holders access to a broad network of destinations worldwide with minimal visa requirements.
-As of 2026, it provides visa-free or visa-on-arrival access to over 170 destinations, granting citizens significant travel flexibility for both personal and professional purposes.
+As of 2026, it provides visa-free or visa-on-arrival access to over 170 destinations, including the full Schengen Area, the United Kingdom, Japan, and most of Asia and Latin America.
 This level of mobility makes Argentina an attractive option for investors seeking greater international reach.

 Argentine citizens enjoy free or heavily subsidized public healthcare.
 Over 33 million residents benefit from the public healthcare system, which offers comprehensive coverage across the country.
 The system provides access to a wide range of medical services, from preventive care and emergency treatment to complex surgeries and specialized care, without the need for private insurance.